Saul Bellow: Awards and honors

 Bellow is represented in the collection of the National Portrait Gallery with six portraits, including a photograph by Irving Penn, a painting by Sarah Yuster, a bust by Sara Miller, and drawings by Edward Sorel and Arthur Herschel Lidov.
 A copy of the Miller bust was installed at the Harold Washington Library Center in 1993.
 Bellow's papers are held at the library of the University of Chicago.

+Other than the stretch of West Augusta Boulevard in Humboldt Park, Chicago, there is a library in the borough of Lachine, Montreal named after Saul Bellow.